-In Part 3 of our series on the History of Rail, Steve Chrismer presents on Amtrak's history, where we are today, and what is needed for a future thriving passenger rail system in the US.
+The next installment in our series on the History of Rail, Steve Chrismer will present on Amtrak's history, where we are today, and what is needed for a future thriving passenger rail system in the US.

 The privatized freight railroad system currently subjects Amtrak trains to long delays, denying them the priority over freight trains as the railroads agreed to when the federal government formed Amtrak in 1971 to relieve the railroads of their obligation to provide passenger service.
 Further, Amtrak’s recently announced planned expansion of passenger trains throughout the U.S. will be severely restricted if these violations of the agreement are allowed to stand.